omniauth/omniauth-shibboleth-redux/README.md

 ## License (MIT License)

-omniauth-shibboleth is released under the MIT license.
+omniauth-shibboleth-redux is released under the MIT license.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal